Historic Ridgeview Walk Information

 The Historic Ridgeview Walk path will travel from the City Walk down South Center Street, west across City-owned property at the Historic Ridgeview Public Library, and south on 1st Street SW to the current Ridgeview Branch Library.
-The path will then go west on 7th Avenue SW past Ridgeview Recreation Center, before turning south and following 4th Street SW to U.S. 70 at the Walmart Neighborhood Market.
+The path will then go west on 7th Avenue SW past Ridgeview Recreation Center, before turning south and following 4th Street SW and 4th Street Drive SW to U.S. 70 at the Walmart Neighborhood Market.

 Historic Ridgeview Walk proposes to construct a 1.2-mile, 10-foot-wide multiuse path for pedestrians and bicyclists of all ages and abilities, connecting residents to community amenities.
 Design plans for the Historic Ridgeview Walk will be consistent with City Walk aesthetics.